1. Mamas & Papas, £8 – £49

 For babies, the prints are covetable and cute, and similarly to Baby Boden, they hold their resale value.
 The secondhand market for both brands is huge.

-Rebecca, MFM judge and mum, says, “I love the ethics behind the brand and I would definitely recommend Frugi to friends and family.
+Rebecca, MFM tester, says, “I love the ethics behind the brand and I would definitely recommend Frugi to friends and family.
 Great quality, gorgeous design and brand ethos – Frugi will be one of my top go-to brands for when I am looking for clothing for my son from now on.”

 Available from: Frugi, Amazon and Next